18F/guides/content/methods/discover/contextual-inquiry.md

 eleventyNavigation:
   key: methods
   parent: Discover
-  title: Contextual Inquiry
+  title: Contextual inquiry
 method:
-  title: Contextual Inquiry
+  title: Contextual inquiry
   what: The product team unobtrusively observes participants at work, with their permission, then asks questions.
   why: To learn how and why users do what they do; to discover needs and attitudes that might not emerge in an <a href="https://guides.18f.gov/methods/discover/stakeholder-and-user-interviews/" class="usa-link">interview</a> to map how tools, digital and otherwise, interact during complex activities.
   timeRequired: 1-2 hours per user